Ryan-M-Kawai/Boxing-Machine-Learning-Classifier/README.md

 - A separate, much smaller feed-forward network trained on its own feature set (`get_stance_features()`), classifying orthodox vs. southpaw.
 - Trained independently via `train_stances.py`, saved to its own `.pkl`/`.pt` artifacts, and kept fully decoupled from the punch model — stance and punch are different signals, and collapsing them into one model would mean one bad frame corrupts both predictions.

-### Why separate models instead of one big model

-This is a deliberate pattern used throughout the project: distinct *tasks* (punch type vs. stance) and distinct *input geometries* (frontal vs. sideways) get distinct models, rather than being jammed into one classifier with a shared head.
-The trade-off is more files to manage, but each model stays small, fast to retrain, and easy to debug in isolation.
-Don't collapse distinct signals into one model unless input dimensions stay constant.

 ---

 ## Feature engineering (`get_values.py`)

-Each frame is converted into a 26-value feature vector — not raw pixel coordinates.
-Raw x/y/z landmark positions are scale-dependent (a person standing closer to the camera has bigger raw motion) and orientation-dependent (facing left vs. right flips signs), so everything is normalized before it ever reaches the model:
+Each frame is converted into a 26-value feature vector. x/y/z landmark positions alone are to imprecise based on a users orientation or distance from the camera, so everything is normalized before it ever reaches the model:

 | # | Feature | # | Feature |
 |---|---------|---|---------|